 - Manufacturing of production equipment, buildings and other capital goods.

 - Business travel of personnel.

 - Travel to and from work by personnel.

-- Research and development activities.
+- Research and development activities, including the production and manufacture of laboratory equipment;

+- Maintenance (e.g. of the machines)

 4.3.1.3.
 Downstream processes